Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 - it’s the main residence where all the connected utilities are in your name.

-According to the ATO, the preferred proof is the address where your utility bills are sent which is generally sent every 3 months.
+According to the ATO, the preferred proof is the address where your utility bills are sent, which is generally sent every three months.

 For investors who do not necessarily plan on residing in their property investment, it is worthwhile knowing about the capital gains tax property six-year rule before renting it out straight away!